 Many day trippers to the island are familiar with low tide on Holy Island, but what happens when the island is cut off from the mainland?

-You have the island to yourself (only shared with others living or staying here).
+You have the island to yourself, only shared with others living or staying here.
 As soon as it is high tide, the majority of day trippers have to leave (or be stranded), meaning that the island becomes a delightful tonic away from the world.
 The streets are empty and the pubs become a haven for locals and those staying on the island.
 The walk up to the castle and past the harbour feels different when you have it to yourself.
+The only exception is occasionally on weekends when tides happen to be favourable for staying over for a morning or afternoon.
+Then, you may get a few more tourists staying for the day, but this is the exception to the rule.

 Walking around the island’s coastline is a magical experience – the mudflats and sands surrounding the island disappear under the waves and the sea is much nearer, providing a different experience when walking on the coastline.
 Castlehead Rocks, between Coves Haven and Sandham Bay beach is particularly beautiful at high tide, with waves crashing below you, while you climb across ancient, smooth volcanic rock.
 Details about this walk can be found here.